 1. Technical Resource

 A technical product owner acts as the technical resource for the agile product owner and the scrum team members.
 A product owner might not always be technically knowledgeable in all the development aspects.
-For example, infrastructure improvements-related stories or technical user stories that are hard to understand by the product owner.
+For example, it's common for product owners to struggle when they have to review infrastructure improvements-related stories or technical user stories.

-In such a situation, a product owner needs technical resource who will do three things:
+In such a situation, a product owner needs a technical resource who will do three things:

 - Understand customer needs

 - Decode the technical requirements and add them to the backlog via the product owner

 The technical product owner, according to Steve Vaughn, carries technical knowledge into strategic conversations about the product.
 All products need long-term planning and mapping that requires a complete understanding of the technical aspects and capabilities.
 Having someone on board to take correct technical decisions proves to be very helpful.